EvaanChowdhry/ChessAutomator/README.md

 ## Step 3:

 Navigate to the directory you cloned the files to and then install requirements.txt.
-Use this commands:
+Use these commands:
 `pip install -r requirements.txt`

 ## Step 4: